lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 EDIT USER CONFIG SCRIPT
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can write scripts to mount and run automatically when creating a compute session.
-Currently, three files can be edited by the user: ``.bashrc``, ``.zshrc``, and ``.Renviron``.
-The scripts are saved for each user and can be used when certain automation tasks are required at the start of a compute session.
-For example, you can modify the ``.bashrc`` script to register desired alias or specify that certain files are always downloaded to a specific location.
+You can write some config scripts to replace the default ones in a compute session.
+Files like ``.bashrc``, ``.tmux.conf.local``, ``.vimrc``, etc. can be customized.
+The scripts are saved for each user and can be used when certain automation tasks are required.
+For example, you can modify the ``.bashrc`` script to register your command aliases or specify that certain files are always downloaded to a specific location.

 Use the drop-down menu at the top to select the type of script you want to write and then write the content.
 You can save the script by